GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 You are not illiterate.

 ### Our Tech Stack